Curiosity

 Pin in production

-:latest will roll forward on every deploy.
-Pin to a versioned tag in production (and staging) so upgrades are explicit.
+:nightly rolls forward on every push.
+Pin to a numeric build tag in production (and staging) so upgrades are explicit.
 See Upgrades and migrations.

 Local development — single docker run